skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 looking for the Half-Orc.
 The paladin was large, well-armed, and had several stout people in his party.
 Fearing him, the party fled north.

-He finally caught up with the party in the town of stackroot.
+He finally caught up with the party in the town of Stackroot.
 The paladin revealed that his father was one of the people who attacked Yoeg's house and killed his parents.
 Keroning had killed his father, and the paladin was here to dispense justice and rid the world of the